Chapter 5

 Then he walked through the door.
 Smiling.
 Carrying groceries.
 Acting like everything was fine.

 I accused him.
 Said horrible things.
 Accused him of meeting someone else.
-I said it without proof.
-Just fear.
-Just panic.
+I said it without any proof, driven only by fear and panic.

 I pushed him against the wall.
 I shouted.
 I threatened.